tsuriu/wwebjs-postgres/README.md

+✨ **Inspired by:** This package was inspired by [wwebjs-mongo](https://github.com/jtouris/wwebjs-mongo.git), a MongoDB session store for whatsapp-web.js.
+We adapted the concept for PostgreSQL to offer an alternative database solution.

+---

 # wwebjs-postgres
 A PostgreSQL session store for whatsapp-web.js

 Persist your WhatsApp Web sessions in PostgreSQL for reliable multi-device authentication.